garraflavatra/show-hide-apps/docs/index.md

 When you open the app, you see three buttons:

 - Show All: show all opened apps.
-- Hide All: hide all opened apps.
+- Hide All: hide all opened apps (but don't quit them).
 - Quit: quit the application (**only** this app!).

 ## Translations